 A traditional pad thai recipe usually calls for fish sauce, making pad thai NOT vegan.
 BUT this healthy pad thai recipe IS vegan.
 There is no fish sauce, but I promise the vegan sauce that covers the pad thai is NEXT LEVEL.
 It is sweet, tangy and flavour-packed.
 It doesn’t disappoint.
 So you can still enjoy this gluten free pad thai and all of its flavours even without the fish sauce.

 I’m a huge fan of Lotus Foods.
 Their pad thai noodles are truly life-changing.
 They are gluten free and so delicious.
 Even my Picky Husband, who still eats wheat says that these noodles are his absolute favourite.
 They are a little on the pricier side but I truly think they are worth the splurge.
 They truly take this gluten free pad thai up a notch.
 The texture is spot on.
 Note, I do always add a little splash of oil into the pot while the noodles are boiling just so they don’t stick together!
 This isn’t sponsored at all!
 These noodles will truly take your healthy pad thai to the next level!!!

-- The vegan sauce used in this gluten free pad thai requires a little finesse but I promise it isn’t over the top.
-Simply start by creating a slurry and set it aside.
+The vegan sauce used in this gluten free pad thai requires a little finesse but I promise it isn’t over the top.
+Start by creating a slurry.
+What is a slurry?
 A slurry in basic terms is a combination of arrowroot starch or corn starch mixed with water.
 This is what thickens a sauce and what will thicken this specific vegan sauce.
 While the slurry is sitting, combine the coconut sugar, sesame oil, sriracha, tamari, and vegetable broth into a pot.
 Once this mixture comes to a slight boil, remove it from the heat and add in the slurry, whisking constantly.
 The sauce should immediately thicken.
 If it thickens too much and forms a gluey texture add 2-5 tbsp of water to thin it out.
 Then toss this sauce over the vegan thai noodles and veg.

 Looking for more 30 minute vegetarian meals?
 Look no further